Find my favorite kitchen utensils and appliances! I use most of these everyday! ❤️

 One of the most frequently asked questions by my readers are what kind of rice cooker and wok do I use?
 And what brands would I recommend for those?

-With Christmas approaching, I thought I might share some of my favourite kitchen tools I use day to day in my kitchen, so that you can use this information as your shopping guide or even better request to your family and friends that you want one of these. 😉
+With Christmas approaching, I thought I might share some of my favorite kitchen tools I use day to day in my kitchen, so that you can use this information as your shopping guide or, even better, request to your family and friends that you want one of these. 😉 Good idea?!

 Cuckoo IH Pressure Rice Cooker : This is my beautiful rice cooker made by Cuckoo.
 It is an induction heating pressure cooker so it distributes the heat evenly and thoroughly.
 I’ve owned this one (model number CRP-HYXB1010FB) since June 2013.
 I actually ordered it from Korea so I’m using it with an Australian power adapter.
 I had owned a different Cuckoo rice cooker before this as well.
 You can view the picture from here.